cybnity/foundation-techstack/demonstrators-line/demonstrator-v0/README.md

 ## PURPOSE
-Discover the design and implementation informations regarding the MPP initial version.
+Discover the design and implementation informations regarding the technology stack MPP initial version.